Introduction

 - Over-Reliance on External Rewards: People who depend too much on outside rewards may lose their intrinsic drive, which makes them less likely to do things without rewards.

-- Behavioral Relapse: If you don’t keep rewarding learned behaviors, they might not stick when outward rewards are removed, which could lead to relapse.
+- Behavioral Relapse: If you don’t keep praising behaviors that you’ve taught, they might not stick when the benefits stop coming in, which could cause you to return.

 - Focus on Observable Behaviors: Operant conditioning doesn’t consider internal cognitive and mental processes, so it can’t help with deep psychological problems.